ULA Frequently Asked Questions

 Who can apply?

 ULA is an inclusive program for young people of all gender expressions, different learning styles, IEP’s (individual educational plans), races, and different academic standing.
 Any student that attends the participating schools can apply to ULA.
-Please see our requirements document in the Applications page.
+Please note our eligibility requirement that students submit certain medical records at the start of the year and report cards each marking period.

 How do I apply?

 ULA is a year-long after school program therefore the application process should be completed either during the summer or within the first month of school.
-The application particular to your school can be found on the ULA website, on file with your site coordinator, or at your school’s administrative office.
+The application particular to your school can be found on this page when available, on file with your site coordinator, or at your school’s administrative office.

 What if I can’t attend all activity days?